Home / THE NBSA

 Measuring sustainability performance, setting strategic goals and identifying areas for improvement based on sound science, are all key areas where the CRSB leads sustainability initiatives for the Canadian beef industry.

 The first National Beef Sustainability Assessment, known as the NBSA, was published in 2016 (based on 2014 data) and provided a baseline for evaluating progress in environmental, social and economic performance over time.
-This second assessment, published in 2024 (based on 2021 data) is the first to measure changes against that baseline, and serves as a benchmark on the Canadian beef industry’s journey towards its 2030 goals.
+The current assessment, published in 2024 (based on 2021 data) is the first to measure changes against that baseline, and serves as a benchmark on the Canadian beef industry’s journey towards its 2030 goals.

-A Sustainability Strategy accompanies the assessment and serves as a roadmap to help guide achievement of the industry’s 2030 goals.
+A Sustainability Strategy accompanies the assessment and serves as a roadmap to help guide achievement of the Canadian Beef industry’s 2030 goals.
 Strategic action items have been developed through input from our members and industry stakeholders and will take a collaborative effort across the supply chain to achieve them.

 Learn more about our current sustainability performance below, and further detail on environmental, social and economic metrics.